Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Egyptian Relief Portraying Soldiers at Hatshepsut's Temple

 It is easy to see why Queen Hatshepsut chose this location for her temple.
-The steps of the temple offer a stunning view of the fertile area along the Nile River.
+The steps of the temple offer a stunning view of the fertile Nile River valley.

 Looking Out Towards the Nile River from Hatshepsut's Temple